exercism/powershell/exercises/practice/raindrops/.approaches/introduction.md

 ## Approach: Using `switch` statement

-Structurely, this approach is very similar to the `if` statements approach, however the `switch` statement lead to a cleaner syntax and a straight forward path to the result.
+Structurally, this approach is very similar to the `if` statements approach, however the `switch` statement leads to a cleaner syntax and a straight forward path to the result.

 ```powershell
 function Raindrops() {